Emmental Cheese vs Taleggio Cheese

 Emmental Cheese has a fat content of minimum of 45% (dry matter).
 Emmental's texture can be described as "hard or medium-hard".
 Taleggio's texture can be described as "soft, slightly melting under the rind, firmer towards the center".

-Emmental Cheese has a nutty, sweet flavor.
-Taleggio Cheese has a sweet, delicate, slightly sour flavor.
+Emmental Cheese has a nutty, sweet taste.
+Taleggio Cheese has a sweet, delicate, slightly sour taste.
 Taleggio's aroma can be described as "herbaceous, aromatic".

 Appearance and Aging